 We will first look into when task delegation needs to take place.

 Delegating work is not always necessary.
-You will have to decide when and if assigning a task to someone else will yield positive results.
+The best leaders have to decide when and if assigning a task to someone else will yield positive results.

-To help you decide whether or not a specific task should be delegated, ask yourself the following questions:
+To help you decide whether or not a specific task should be delegated, ask yourself the following big picture questions:

 - Does the current task need to be completed by me or require my constant attention and approval?
 Is there someone else on the team who has the expertise to complete it without constant supervision?

 - Can someone on the team develop their skills by performing this task?